 It also eliminates one of the false concepts about Mary -- that she is a perpetual virgin -- which has been used to give her a place of exaltation beyond what is warranted by Scripture.
-Mary was, indeed, honored greatly when she was chosen to be the mother of Christ, but even she would want us to turn our eyes on HIM, rather than on her.
-She tried, at the marriage in Cana, to inform Him of the need, as though she knew something He did not know.
-She seemed also to suggest that she was more compassionate than He was, and He needed her motherly influence to get Him to solve their problem.
+Mary was, indeed, honored greatly when she was chosen to be the mother of Christ, but even she would want us to turn our eyes on HIM, not on her.
+She tried, at the marriage in Cana, to inform Him of the need as though she knew something He did not know.
+She seemed also to suggest that she was more compassionate than He was, and that He required her motherly influence to get Him to do what was needed.
 She was lovingly and mildly rebuked.
 But the advice she gave others, advice we can take to heart for ourselves, is perhaps the best advice ever given.
-Mary said to the servants, "Whatever HE says to YOU, do it!"
+His mother said to the servants, "Whatever HE says to YOU, do it!"
 (John 2:5).